The ancestors of the Donnington surname lived among the ancient Anglo-Saxon

 Before English spelling was standardized a few hundred

 of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Donnington include Donnington, Donington, Donnyngton, Donyngton and many more.

 Early Notables of the Donnington family (pre 1700)

 Notables of this surname at this time include: Thomas Donington, B. Decr. (died 1532), Dean of York and Southwell.
-"Donington was formally instituted to Aughton by Cardinal Wolsey, as legate 'a latere,' and had, it would appear, obtained possession, but on the Feast of the Assumption, when prepared to say mass...
-Another 94 words (7 lines of text) are included under the topic Early Donnington Notables in all our PDF Extended History products and printed products wherever possible.
+"Donington was formally instituted to Aughton by Cardinal Wolsey, as legate 'a latere,' and had, it would appear, obtained possession, but on the Feast of the Assumption, when prepared to say mass and preach the word of God, was ousted by Brian Moorcroft.
+The latter was chaplain of Edward Molyneux, rector of Sefton, described...
+Another 72 words (5 lines of text) are included under the topic Early Donnington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Donnington family to the New World and Oceana

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England